Cola Pesce: Analysis

 In 1904, Giuseppe Pitrè published an in-depth study of the tale, finding it to be a popular and well-known tale across Italy and Spain.
 Different versions of the tale were set in different areas, named different historical kings, and had the king order Cola Pesce to retrieve a cup, ring or crown.
 In some places in Italy, Nicholas's name was used as a bogeyman to frighten children.
 There were also stories of a dugong named Nicola.
 The fish-man of Liérganes, another tale of a man who liked to swim and became part fish, may be comparable.

 Pitrè compared other tales of retrieving a king's trinket from the water, including a tale recorded by Pausanias of Theseus retrieving King Minos's ring.
-Pitrè theorized that the tale was developed from legends of St. Nicholas of Bari, patron saint of mariners, who was described in many legends as calming storms and aiding sailors.
+Pitrè theorized that the tale was developed from legends of Saint Nicholas of Bari, patron saint of mariners, who was described in many legends as calming storms and aiding sailors.
 Older inspiration may have come from sea gods like Neptune and folkloric water creatures like the Neck, Nökke or Nykur.